 - validate the performance of the model on a validation dataset from your CRM or uploaded via CSV file

 Now let's get into the details.

-On the home page, you will find the list of segmentations live in your CRM.
+On the home page, you will find the list of models live in your CRM.
 To view the model, click on "Open".

 Within the model page,

-- the Customer Profile section allows to access the list of traits available to build a segmentation
+- the Customer Profile section allows you to access the list of traits available to build a segmentation.

-- the Data Science Studio allows to see the impact of each trait on the conversion, and how the model is built
+- the Data Science Studio allows you to see the impact of each trait on the conversion, as well as how the model is built.

 In this section, you can see when the training and validation datasets were last uploaded.

-In the Computations tab, you can find the list of firmographic, demographic, and technographic traits ("computations") available to use in the customer fit segmentation and how they are defined.
+In the Computations tab, you can find the list of firmographic, demographic, and technographic traits ("computations") available to use in the customer fit models and how they are defined.

-Some computations come directly from Clearbit data (like company category industry), some others from our own computations (like predicted revenue), and some others can be created from your own data in your CRM.
+Some computations come directly from our Enrichment partners (like company category industry), some others from our own computations (like predicted revenue), and some others can be created from your own data in your CRM.
+Learn more about Computations

 Data Science Studio